 1.4.
 Observe for signs of respiratory distress.
 Can the patient speak in complete sentences without difficulty?
 Is the patient “tripoding” (leaning forward with the arms supported)?
 Are visible accessory muscles of respiration being used?

 1.5.
 Observe for signs of emotional distress.
 Is the patient fidgeting excessively, exhibiting generalized psychomotor slowing, or crying?
 Is eye contact appropriate?
-(See Step 4 for a complete description of mental status assessment.)

 1.6.
 Make note of clothing, jewelry, tattoos, grooming, hygiene, and any other features that may provide insight into the patient’s medical, social, and emotional situation.